How do child riders on life insurance work?

 Does a child rider cover multiple children?

 You can usually buy coverage for children between 15 days and 18 years old.
-Riders last until your child reaches age 25 or you reach age 65 or age 75, depending on your provider.
+Riders last until your child reaches age 25 or you reach age 65 or age 75, depending on the insurer that issued your policy.

 Child riders by life insurance company